craighillelson/on-call/README.md

 * prompt_user.py - prompts user to select next quarter or the quarter following as the starting quarter
 * pto.csv - stores pto data
 * pto.py - populates PTO dictionary with data from "pto.csv"
-* remove_employee.py - lists employees and gives user the option to remove an employee
+* remove_employee.py - lists employees and gives user the option to remove an employee and assigns the value "empty" to any shifts previously assigned to said employee